rohangupte01/DockerInstall/README.md

 # DockerInstall
 This script provides an api to easily create docker containers with intersystems images.
-This script relies on docker-ls, you can download it here:
+This script relies on docker-ls.
+If you have brew installed on mac, the script can automatically download docker-ls for you.
+Otherwise, you can download it here:

 https://github.com/mayflower/docker-ls